Rena Sofer: Primetime television

 Sofer has appeared in several high-profile prime time television series in a guest star/supporting cast member roles: Seinfeld, Melrose Place, The Chronicle, Ed, Friends, Spin City, Blind Justice, Ghost Whisperer, 24, NCIS, and Two and a Half Men.

 Sofer briefly joined the cast of the NBC sitcom Just Shoot Me!, playing the character Vicky Costa.
 The network later cast Sofer in the short-lived US remake of the UK series Coupling.

-In recent years, Rena Sofer has appeared in the NBC TV series Heroes as the recurring character Heidi Petrelli, wife of aspiring politician Nathan Petrelli (Adrian Pasdar).
+Sofer has appeared in the NBC TV series Heroes as the recurring character Heidi Petrelli, wife of aspiring politician Nathan Petrelli (Adrian Pasdar).
 She appeared on Two and a Half Men in 2008, as a former girlfriend of the character Charlie Harper (Charlie Sheen).
 Rena also has guest starred on Dirty Sexy Money playing an intrepid reporter and played a ghost on Ghost Whisperer.
 In early 2010, Sofer began a recurring role on NCIS as attorney Margaret Allison Hart, a potential love interest for the character Leroy Jethro Gibbs (Mark Harmon).
 She had a brief guest role on Bones as a love interest for the character Seeley Booth (David Boreanaz).

 In 2013, Sofer had a publicized appearance on Once Upon a Time, playing Snow White's mother.